 The high-quality gem may cost about €1000 per gram.
 The material is light but still, a coral necklace is very expensive.
 That civil servant asked us to buy some of it if we could afford it.
 It pays for the protection of the banks and in this way not only these gems are protected, but also the people have some income out of this material.
 The necklace above is made of Sardinian coral branches.

 You don’t expect coral in Tibet.
 That country is far away from the sea.
-In few ages back Tibet was much larger than now.
+A few ages back Tibet was much larger than now.
 It occupied a greater part of China and the people were wealthy.
 They also had a large trade system, that provided them with coral, but also pearls.
 The Tibetan women wear large head decorations full of coral, pearls, and turquoise.
 This head decoration is passed from mother to daughter and the red beads used are very old.

 Nowadays Tibet is very poor and cannot afford to buy it, now they sell their old coral.
 When I was in Tibet as a tour leader in the 1980s I helped some people out and as a present, they gave me the coral that is used in this ‘Tibetan’ necklace.
 Old copies!